fjadidi2001/CS50X/C-learning/DataType/string/readme.md

 6. A string pointer declaration such as char *str = "stuff"; is considered a constant and cannot be changed from its initial value.

-7. To safely and conveniently operate with strings, you can use the Standard Library string functions shown below.
-Don't forget to include "string.h".
+7. The string.h library contains numerous string functions.

-    - strlen() - get length of a string
+    - strlen() - get length of a string , not including the NULL character

-    - strcat() - merge two strings
+    - strcat() - merge two strings:
+    strcat(str1, str2) Appends (concatenates) str2 to the end of str1 and returns a pointer to str1.

-    - strcpy() - copy one string to another
+    - strcpy() - copy one string to another: strcpy(str1, str2) Copies str2 to str1.
+This function is useful for assigning a string a new value.

     - strlwr() - convert string to lower case